Fermentation Myths (More Reasons You Should Ferment!)

 This conversation underscored my belief that people in general (even healthy-minded people like my friend) harbor misconceptions that keep them from being TRULY healthy.
 From trying out some new ways---actually traditional ways----of preparing and eating foods.
 From just taking a few extra minutes to make it/prepare it themselves for improved health.

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I will receive a small commission at no extra cost to you.

 Common Myths About Fermenting Foods

 Behind anything remotely mysterious is fear.
 And fermentation is no different.
 The funny thing is, fermentation has been around for literally thousands of years!
 Cultures the world over have experimented and created delicious foods through fermentation!
 In many cultures, fermented foods are mainstays and are eaten at every meal!

 It's only been since processed foods became a "thing" back in the 1950's forward that fermented foods have been pushed aside, then became viewed with suspicion.
 My mom tells me about how she enjoyed going in to my great-grandpa's basement when she was a little girl because he always had huge crocks of sauerkraut down there that everyone would just help themselves to throughout the months.

 This was obviously long before the processed foods industry "re-educated" the populace to believe that only processed foods are good for you.
 Modern day thinking around food is so messed up these days.

 So, here are some common misconceptions about fermentation and the real truths.
 If any of these reasons are holding you back from getting started on this incredibly healthy food health journey, then hold back no longer!